Voting Rights Act of 1965: Background

 In January 1965, Martin Luther King Jr., James Bevel, and other civil rights leaders organized several peaceful demonstrations in Selma, which were violently attacked by police and white counter-protesters.
 Throughout January and February, these protests received national media coverage and drew attention to the issue of voting rights.
 King and other demonstrators were arrested during a march on February 1 for violating an anti-parade ordinance; this inspired similar marches in the following days, causing hundreds more to be arrested.
 On February 4, civil rights leader Malcolm X gave a militant speech in Selma in which he said that many African Americans did not support King's nonviolent approach; he later privately said that he wanted to frighten whites into supporting King.
 The next day, King was released and a letter he wrote addressing voting rights, "Letter From A Selma Jail", appeared in The New York Times.

 With increasing national attention focused on Selma and voting rights, President Johnson reversed his decision to delay voting rights legislation.
 On February 6, he announced he would send a proposal to Congress.
 Johnson did not reveal the proposal's content or disclose when it would come before Congress.

 On February 18 in Marion, Alabama, state troopers violently broke up a nighttime voting-rights march during which officer James Bonard Fowler shot and killed young African-American protester Jimmie Lee Jackson, who was unarmed and protecting his mother.
 Spurred by this event, and at the initiation of Bevel, on March 7 SCLC and SNCC began the first of the Selma to Montgomery marches, in which Selma residents intended to march to Alabama's capital, Montgomery, to highlight voting rights issues and present Governor George Wallace with their grievances.
 On the first march, demonstrators were stopped by state and county police on horseback at the Edmund Pettus Bridge near Selma.
 The police shot tear gas into the crowd and trampled protesters.
 Televised footage of the scene, which became known as "Bloody Sunday", generated outrage across the country.
 A second march was held on March 9, which became known as "Turnaround Tuesday".
 That evening, three white Unitarian ministers who participated in the march were attacked on the street and beaten with clubs by four Ku Klux Klan members.
 The worst injured was Reverend James Reeb from Boston, who died on Thursday, March 11.

 In the wake of the events in Selma, President Johnson, addressing a televised joint session of Congress on March 15, called on legislators to enact expansive voting rights legislation.
-He concluded his speech with the words "we shall overcome", a major anthem of the civil rights movement.
+In his speech, he used the words "we shall overcome", adopting the rallying cry of the civil rights movement.
 The Voting Rights Act of 1965 was introduced in Congress two days later while civil rights leaders, now under the protection of federal troops, led a march of 25,000 people from Selma to Montgomery.